 Before we begin, we need to have a really solid understanding of what TSH is, what it does and what it can do.

 This is going to help give us a solid understanding of why a test like this exists.
 And, why learning more is going to help us with our health down the road.

 Key Insight: Thyroid stimulating hormone (TSH) is your pituitary gland telling your thyroid to work.

-Key Insight: It takes a while for your blood levels to change – it could even take several months to properly adjust.
-This means that while you might feel better with a temporary thyroid dose increase, your system will eventually regulate itself to the point where you are no longer reaping those benefits – in this regard, it is all just a matter of time.
+Key Insight: It takes a while for your blood levels to change.
+It could even take several months to properly adjust.
+This means that while you might feel better with a temporary thyroid dose increase, your system will eventually regulate itself.
+In this regard, it is all just a matter of time.

-In Conclusion: Once those free hormones go up, everyone can agree that it is a dangerous state to put your body in.
-What I want to talk about today, though, is how you might need to shine a spotlight on a low TSH before this even occurs.
+Bottom Line: Once those free hormones go up, everyone can agree that you’re in a dangerous state.
+What I want to talk about today, though, is how you might need to shine a spotlight on a low TSH.

 The Dangers of a Low TSH

 Since that point, researchers have watched and tracked the results of these treatments.
-Those same treatments that sought to push TSH as low as it can go also resulted in:
+Those same treatments that sought to push TSH as low as it can go also resulted in higher rates of:

 What we have seen is that all of those people have those exact same complications as those who have been treated for thyroid cancer.
 They have hip fractures, greater rates of congestive heart failure, more brain aging, and more total death.

-In Conclusion: These results of those with subclinical hyperthyroidism allow us to draw a more direct connection between the treatment methods seen in those with thyroid cancer.
-It really helps us ground our understanding of just how dangerous a low TSH score can be for our bodies and our health.
+Bottom Line: These results of those with subclinical hyperthyroidism allow us to draw a more direct connection between thyroid cancer treatment.
+It helps us ground our understanding of just how dangerous a low TSH score can be for our bodies and our health.